-The Responding Student and Reporting Individual may be accompanied by one advisor of their choosing and one Sexual and Gender-Based Misconduct Advisor.
-The Advisor and Sexual and Gender-Based Misconduct Advisor are present to act as counselors and to support the Responding Student and Reporting Individual, and to provide advice on procedural matters.
-The Advisor and Sexual and Gender-Based Misconduct Advisor do not have speaking privileges during the Adjudication Panel review.
-A panel review will not be cancelled or postponed in the event a scheduled Advisor and/or Sexual and Gender-Based Misconduct Advisor does not attend.
-If the scheduled Advisor and/or Sexual and Gender-Based Misconduct Advisor is not able to attend, the Reporting Individual/Responding Student is advised to arrange for a substitute.
-The Responding Student and Reporting Individual must notify the Conduct Administrator of any Advisor and Sexual and/or Gender-Based Misconduct Advisor attending the panel 24-hours prior to the panel review.
+The Responding Student and Reporting Individual may be accompanied by one advisor of their choosing and one Sexual and Gender-Based Misconduct Advisor or Victim Advocate.
+The Advisor and Sexual and Gender-Based Misconduct Advisor or Victim Advocate are present to act as counselors and to support the Responding Student and Reporting Individual, and to provide advice on procedural matters.
+The Advisor and Sexual and Gender-Based Misconduct Advisor or Advocate do not have speaking privileges during the Adjudication Panel review.
+A panel review will not be cancelled or postponed in the event a scheduled Advisor and/or Sexual and Gender-Based Misconduct Advisor or Victim Advocate does not attend.
+If the scheduled Advisor and/or Sexual and Gender-Based Misconduct Advisor or Advocate is not able to attend, the Reporting Individual/Responding Student is advised to arrange for a substitute.
+The Responding Student and Reporting Individual must notify the Conduct Administrator of any Advisor and Sexual and/or Gender-Based Misconduct Advisor or Victim Advocate attending the panel 24-hours prior to the panel review.

-If the Panel renders a determination of no violation, the Panel adjourns.
+If the Panel renders a determination of “Not Responsible”, the Panel adjourns.
 The Reporting Individual and Responding Student have the right to appeal this determination.
 If either party submitted an impact statement, the Conduct Administrator will contact them to pick up the unread statements and they will not remain a part of the case information.

-If the Panel renders a determination of “in violation”, the Panel will review any submitted impact statements and information regarding past violations prior to making sanctioning determinations.
+If the Panel renders a determination of “Responsible”, the Panel will review any submitted impact statements and information regarding past violations prior to making sanctioning determinations.